Alcohol and Other Drug Abuse Prevention Program 2015-16

-The following information is provided annually to every employee and student of Missouri State University out of concern for each person’s welfare and in compliance with federal laws.
-Policies in this notice are available at the given web addresses and in hard copy at the Office of the Dean of Students, Plaster Student Union 405, 836-5527; Human Resources, Carrington Hall 118, 836-6616; and Safety and Transportation, 636 E. Elm, 836-3013.
+The following information is provided annually to every employee and student of Missouri State University out of concern for their welfare and in compliance with the Drug Free Schools and Communities Act.
+Policies in this notice are available at the given web addresses and in hard copy at the Offices of the Dean of Students, Plaster Student Union 405, 836-5527 and Human Resources, Carrington Hall 118, 836-6616

 Statement of Philosophy and Expectations